Search

 CTAS Background

-We provide free education so that students who are genuinely interested in the Bhutanese Arts can learn, regardless of their financial status or background.
-Our curriculum and the way we conduct the program is constantly under review to ensure that students of all abilities reach their full potential.
-The school currently offers extracurricular activities for innovative learning/creativity, basic English, Maths, Dzongkha, IT, cultural activities, sports, Driglam-Namzha (Bhutan’s code of etiquette), prayers, farming/ gardening and green values.
+Education at CTAS is provided *free of cost*, ensuring that every child with genuine interest in Bhutanese arts can learn, regardless of financial background.
+Our curriculum is continually reviewed to help students of all abilities reach their full potential.
+Alongside traditional art training, we offer extracurricular programs in innovative learning and creativity, English, Mathematics, Dzongkha, IT, cultural activities, sports, Driglam Namzha (Bhutan’s code of etiquette), prayers, farming, gardening, and environmental values.

-The school is recognized and certified as a formal private training institute by the Ministry of Labour and Human Resources, Royal Government of Bhutan.
-The school has also won in several open National Competitions.
+CTAS is formally recognized and certified as a private training institute by the Ministry of Labour and Human Resources, Royal Government of Bhutan.
+Our students have proudly won several national competitions, and many alumni are now successfully employed, contributing to society as artisans, employers, and cultural custodians.

 Choki Traditional Art School (CTAS) was established in 1999, commemorating the silver jubilee coronation celebration of His Majesty the Fourth King.
 The school was founded by Thrimdep Choki Dorji, a veteran artist who established the Zorig Chusum Institute in Kawangjangsa in early 1970s, with the approval of Her Royal Highness Ashi Dechen Wangmo Wangchuck, then the representative of His Majesty the King in the Ministry of Development.